 Depending on state regulations, students may be considered for scholarships and grants from their home state to be used at colleges or universities in the state of Maryland.
 Students should contact their appropriate state agency for information concerning application procedures.

-Members of the Loyola National Fellowships Committee, together with the director of national fellowships, seek to identify, encourage, and assist qualified students for/in the pursuit of nationally competitive awards such as Jack Kent Cooke, Fulbright, Marshall, Mellon, Mitchell, National Science Foundation, Rhodes, and Rotary International Scholarships, for postbaccalaureate study abroad as well as in the United States.
-Students are also urged to aspire to Goldwater, National Security Education Program, Rotary International, Truman, Udall, and other awards that are applicable for specific programs of study during undergraduate years.
+Members of the Loyola National Fellowships Committee, together with the director of national fellowships, seek to identify, encourage, and assist qualified students for/in the pursuit of nationally competitive awards such as Jack Kent Cooke, Fulbright, Marshall, Mitchell, National Science Foundation, and Rhodes, for postbaccalaureate study abroad as well as in the United States.
+Students are also urged to aspire to Goldwater, National Security Education Program, Truman, Udall, and other awards that are applicable for specific programs of study during undergraduate years.

 Successful Loyola participants in the campus application process have won 96 awards in national competitions since 1983.
 Compiling the strongest possible set of credentials for presentation to selections committees is quite a lengthy process; therefore, students are encouraged to get involved in their first year of study.
 Incoming first-year students are invited and urged to attend the various national fellowships workshops offered throughout the year to assist students in preparing strong and competitive applications for submission to various national scholarship opportunities.